 HB8 also provided for the implementation of the Financial Aid for Swift Transfer (FAST) program.
 FAST is an optional program available to public institutions of higher education, as defined under TEC, Section 61.003(8).
 By statute, the FAST program requires that eligible students at participating institutions incur no cost for their dual credit coursework.
 An eligible student will not pay tuition and fees for an eligible dual credit course.
-Books, supplies, and other course materials must also be provided at no cost to an eligible students.
+Books, supplies, and other course materials must also be provided at no cost to an eligible student.
 Students are "eligible students" under the FAST program if they:

-- 1. Are enrolled in an eligible dual credit course at a public school district or charter school (i.e., eligible for Foundation School Program funding); and - 2.
-Are taking a course offered through an institutional agreement, as outlined in Texas Administrative Code, Title 19, Part 1, Chapter 4, Subchapter D, Section 4.84, from an institution of higher education that has opted to participate in FAST; and - 3.
+- 1. Are enrolled in an eligible dual credit course at a public HOME SCHOOL or charter school (i.e., eligible for Foundation School Program funding); and - 2.
+Are taking a course offered through an institutional agreement, as outlined in TAC, Section 4.84, from an institution of higher education that has opted to participate in FAST; and - 3.
 Were qualified for free/reduced-price lunch in any of the four school years prior to the academic year in which they enroll in the dual credit course.

 Participating institutions may charge dual credit students who are not FAST-eligible other costs, such as tuition, fees, books, or supplies.
 However, FAST-eligible students may not incur these charges.
-Participating institutions may not charge a per-credit tuition rate more than the state-approved FAST tuition rate to any student who is not FAST-eligible but is attending high school in a Texas school district or charter school for any eligible dual credit course offered by an agreement with the participating institution.
-Participating institutions are not prevented from entering into contracts for other course charges, such as fees, books, supplies, or professional development, to be paid for by school districts or charter schools.
+Participating institutions may not charge a per-credit tuition rate more than the state-approved FAST tuition rate to any student who is not FAST-eligible but is attending high school in a Texas HOME SCHOOL or charter school for any eligible dual credit course offered by an agreement with the participating institution.
+Participating institutions are not prevented from entering into contracts for other course charges, such as fees, books, supplies, or professional development, to be paid for by HOME SCHOOLs or charter schools.